-- to know what a SMART goal is and be able to design smart goals. - to design your own project / event according to a plan.
+- to know the major elements of a successful plan. - to know what a SMART goal is and be able to design smart goals. - to design your own project / event according to a plan.

 - Show the PowerPoint presentation on Strategic Planning (find in Annex) - In person, participants need to plan something to be strategically successful on an individual level. time 10 minutes + 1 minute reporting / person - In group, plan something to be strategically successful on a community level.
 Time 15 minutes + 4 minutes reporting / group.